Exclusive: Granada Hills Residents Fear For Their Safety, Property Values As Junk Piles In Neighbors Yard

 In August of 2019 a Notice to Appear Citation was issued to the responsible party for not complying with the order issued in May of 2019.

-As a result, LADBS Code Enforcement Bureau also filed a Criminal Complaint against the owner of the property.MORE NEWS: Horse Dies During Training At Los Alamitos Race Course
+As a result, LADBS Code Enforcement Bureau also filed a Criminal Complaint against the owner of the property.MORE NEWS: Innocent Driver Killed After Short Pursuit Ends In Fiery Crash Near The Grove; Suspect In Custody

 The case is now with the City Attorney’s Office and there is a court date pending.”